Gigaspaces/xap-docs/site/content/xap121adm/xap-manager.markdown

 2. Copy the modified `setenv-overrides.sh/bat` to each machine which runs a `gs-agent`.
 3. Run `gs-agent --manager` on the manager machines (alpha, bravo, charlie, in this case).

+Note that starting more than one manager on the same host is not supported.

 # Configuration

 ## Ports